Text original

 Evaluation

-- Ordinary period, which takes place in an integrated way in the training process and during the teaching period.
+- Ordinary period, which takes place as part of the training process and during the school period.

-- Complementary assessment period, in which the student can be assessed again for the tasks, activities or tests that he has not passed satisfactorily within the framework of the first period.
+- Complementary evaluation period, in which the student can be evaluated again for the tasks, activities or tests that he or she did not pass satisfactorily within the framework of the first period.

 Academic or ordinary period